NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/AppHost/README.md

         },
         "Parameters": {
             "SqlPassword": "",
+            "MeshSandboxKeyPasspharse": "",
             "NemsLocalCertPassword": "",
-            "NemsMeshMailboxId": ""
+            "PdsClientId": ""
         }
     }
     ```

-    `SqlPassword` is the password for your local db.
-It must be at least 8 characters long and contain characters from three of the following four categories: uppercase letters, lowercase letters, numbers, and non-alphanumeric characters.
+    `SqlPassword` - local db password.
+It must be at least 8 characters long and contain characters from at least three of the following four categories: uppercase letters, lowercase letters, numbers, and non-alphanumeric characters.

+    `MeshSandboxKeyPasspharse` - The password for your local MESH Sandbox certificate.
+Can be set to any value if not using MESH.

-    `NemsLocalCertPassword` and `NemsMeshMailboxId` can be any value if using the stubbed ManageNemsSubscription (default).
+    `NemsLocalCertPassword` - The password for your local NEMS certificate.
+Can be set to any value if using the stubbed service (default).

+    `PdsClientId` - The client id for using PDS.
+Can be set to any value if using the stubbed service (default).

 2. Install .NET Aspire if you haven't already
     ```